Sebastián (sculptor)

-Sebastián (born Enrique Carbajal González on November 16, 1947) is a Mexican sculptor best known for his monumental works of steel and/or concrete in both Mexico and abroad.
-These include a number of “gate” sculptures such as the Gran Puerta a México in Matamoros, Tamaulipas but his most famous sculpture is the “Caballito” located in downtown Mexico City.
+Enrique Carbajal González (born November 16, 1947), known professionally as Sebastián, is a Mexican sculptor best known for his monumental works of steel and/or concrete in both Mexico and abroad.
+These include a number of "gate" sculptures such as the Gran Puerta a México in Matamoros, Tamaulipas, but his most famous sculpture is El Caballito located in downtown Mexico City.
 His works are found in various countries outside Mexico, such as Japan where two are now used as city symbols.

 Early life and career

 Cabeza de Caballo in México City.

-Sebastián was born Enrique Carbajal González on November 16, 1947, in Santa Rosalía de Camargo, Chihuahua in northern Mexico.
+Sebastián was born Enrique Carbajal González on November 16, 1947, in Santa Rosalía de Camargo, Chihuahua, in northern Mexico.
 He knew he wanted to be an artist since he was a small child.
 He lived in Chihuahua until he began studying in the Escuela Nacional de Artes Plásticas in Mexico City in 1964.
 When studying in Mexico City, he survived by working at restaurants and buying clothing to sell it for a profit in Chihuahua.
 Heavily influenced by the work of Henry Moore and Pablo Picasso, he won first place in the 1965 Annual Exposition of the National Plastic Arts School at UNAM.

 He was 21 and a student at ENAP when the 1968 student strikes broke out.
 After the October 2 massacre, he was detained along with many other students for his participation in the movement.
 That same year Sebastián had his first individual show featuring his ceramic work in the Museum of Art of Ciudad Juárez.

 He adopted the pseudonym Sebastián after the painting of Saint Sebastian by Botticelli.

 He lives and has his workshop in Mexico City.
 His art career has also led him to work with various organizations such as the Worlds Arts Forum Council in Geneva, the Artists Council in Defense of the Lascaux Caves in France, Consejo Nacional para la Cultura y las Artes, the board of the State of Mexico Symphonic Orchestra, the administrative board of the Fundación Margarita Miranda de Mascareñas and the International Sculpture Council.
 In 1977 he was a founding member of the Sociedad Mexicana de Derechos de Author and in 1985 he was president of the Asociación Nacional de Artistas Plásticas in Mexico.